BioinformaticsSTU/TGStools/README.md

 ## geneDisplay
 ----------------------------

-Users upload GTF files, input the gene name of the query, input the additional id2id.xls files (the number of transcripts) of the genes, and get the macroscopic image showing the information of gene transcripts.
+input GTF files, gene id and trans_quant files(quantity of transcripts), then the macroscopic image showing the expression of transcripts of queried gene can be gotten.
 Similar to UCSC's gene query, users can choose to input multiple epigenetic data in the same folder, and make statistical drawings of the transcripts and epigenetic data under the gene.

 ### Input files